-So moved by the freedom-yearning Cretans’ struggle, philhellenic volunteers began arriving on Crete from countries such as Serbia, Hungary, and Italy.
+So moved by the freedom-yearning Cretans’ struggle, philhellenic volunteers began arriving on Crete from countries such as Serbia, Hungary, Italy and France.

-In fact, a Frenchman named Gustave Glouren enlisted in the rebel army and organized a small group of foreign fighters including three other Frenchmen, an Englishman, an American, an Italian and a Hungarian.
+A Frenchman named Gustave Glouren enlisted in the rebel army and organized a small group of foreign fighters including three other Frenchmen, an Englishman, American, Italian and Hungarian.

 This group published a brochure on “The question of the Orient and the Cretan Renaissance,” contacted French politicians and organized conferences in both France and Athens.

 Italian general Giuseppe Garibaldi wrote letters praising the patriotism of the Cretans and their desire for independence.
-Thus, moved by ardent philhellenism, numerous Garibaldians came to Crete and participated in several battles.
+Moved by ardent philhellenism, numerous Garibaldians came to Crete and participated in several battles.